Please scroll down to view this site

 A habit of defiance

 Sister Chaos Divine, a member of the Sisters of Perpetual Indulgence, applies makeup to a deserting soldier inside a San Francisco safe house.
-The disguises are part of an underground effort to help AWOL troops evade arrest while also tricking facial recognition surveillance.
-Resistance sources say the number of soldiers deserting has steadily increased as doubts about enforcing orders grow.
+The disguises are part of an underground effort to help AWOL troops evade arrest and facial recognition surveillance.
+Resistance sources say the number of deserters has steadily increased as doubts about the mission grow.

 Across town, they had thought they were safe...